TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 At least in newer versions of U-Boot, there is also the possibility to use `uEnv.txt` and `boot.scr`.
 According to https://stackoverflow.com/a/37970903,

-* `uEnv.txt` allows presetting of the U-Boot environment variable values, prior to running bootcmd
+* `uEnv.txt` allows presetting of the U-Boot environment variable values, prior to running bootcmd.
+These are plain text files that do not need to run through `mkimage`
 * `boot.scr` allows running of a U-Boot script file, prior to running bootcmd

 ## Open questions